 Some links in this post may be affiliate links

-African Lily (Agapanthus africanus) blossoms in bright light with some direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.
+AAgapanthus africanus (African Lily) flourishes in bright light with some direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

 Lily of the Nile bears strap-like leaves about 1 ft long and ball-like flower heads which are about 3-8 inches in diameter.